General education providers can be state or private. Current types of general education providers are as follows:

 Until 2013, the results of the state-level examinations were norm-referenced rated on a 1–100 point scale.
 Since 2013, a criterion-referenced grading is being gradually introduced for state-level examinations with 100 as the highest mark and 16 as the lowest passing mark.

 Secondary education can also be acquired at vocational education schools/centres (profesinės mokyklos, profesiniai centrai).
-The programmes offered by vocational education schools combine upper esecondary education curriculum and vocational training.
+The programmes offered by vocational education schools combine upper secondary education curriculum and vocational training.
 The duration of such programmes is 3 years.
 After successful completion of such studies, pupils obtain Brandos atestatas (Maturity Certificate) and Profesinio mokymo diplomas (Vocational Education Diploma).
 Brandos atestatas leads to higher education studies.

 Digital verification of Maturity Certificates (Brandos atestatas)